Kassadin Build Guide by CasterMaster

 Ignite

 It's your finisher spell.
 I usually take this spell on almost ALL casters, and why not on Kassadin?.
-Usually your nuke will NOT kill someone.
-In that case, you're going to need to wack them a few times with Nether Blade.
+Sometimes your nuke won't kill somebody.
+In that case, you're going to need to whack them a few times with Nether Blade.
 Quickly kill them by putting Ignite on them to amplify your damage output.
 Just an amazing skill.

 space